marlimox/AloeStackView/Contributing.md

 ### Issues before features

-If you want to add a feature, please file an [Issue](../../issues) first.
-An Issue gives us the opportunity to discuss the requirements and implications of a feature with you before you start writing code.
+If you want to add a feature, consider filing an [Issue](../../issues).
+An Issue can provide the opportunity to discuss the requirements and implications of a feature with you before you start writing code.
+This is not a hard requirement, however.
+Submitting a Pull Request to demonstrate an idea in code is also acceptable, it just carries more risk of change.

 ### Backwards compatibility